 As we all know, we are born, we live and we die.
 The most certain thing in life is that we will die one day, at a time and in a place that we do not know; so the beauty and pain of life involves a whole process of maturing physically, emotionally, psychologically and spiritually.
 These aspects are all interlinked, yet there is no guarantee that we grow holistically.
 One can be mature in years and emotionally immature; one can be mature psychologically and have a childish image of God.

 Our contemporary culture offers us vague and ambiguous notions of ‘spiritual growth’ and different religions have various interpretations.
-As Catholics we know we are called to seek, know, and love God with all our strength (CCC Prologue).
+As Catholics we know we are called to seek, know, and love God with all our strength (prologue to Catechism of the Catholic Church).
 This call into an intimate relationship with a God who loves us infinitely and unconditionally is what we are all made for.

 The life of a Catholic makes no sense unless it is a life of constant spiritual growth.
-To cease to grow in our spiritual lives is to become indifferent to God, deaf to Christ’s constant loving call to us.
-It is our duty — and it also needs to be our joy — to strive to grow toward Christ in the way that a flower grows toward the sun.
+To cease to grow in our spiritual lives is to become indifferent to God and deaf to Christ’s constant loving call to us.
+It is our duty — and it also needs to be our joy — to strive to grow toward Christ, in the way that a flower grows toward the sun.